TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingDocForExtension/ContributeToSystemExtension.rst

 Contribute to System Extension
 ==============================

-For system extensions please also refer to the :ref:`t3contribute:start` for more information.
+For system extensions please refer to the :ref:`t3contribute:start` for more information.

 The documentation for system extensions is maintained inside the TYPO3